How Many Men Are Bald? Global Facts and Stats

 How Many People Are Bald in the World (Men & Women)

-About 42% of men experience noticeable hair loss (Source: American Hair Loss Association).
-When including women, roughly 25% of the global population shows baldness or thinning hair.
-Rates differ by genetics, lifestyle, and environment across regions.
+About 42% of men worldwide experience noticeable thinning, according to data summarized by the American Hair Loss Association.
+When women are included, roughly 25% of the global adult population shows visible thinning or baldness.

 Percentage of Bald Males by Country